 When satisfied with your mapping, click 'Next'.

 Set you Fields, Tags and Audience information and click 'Import Now'.

 Fields: Allows you to choose and define a specific field (City, for example) or Custom Fields, for all employees in the import.

 Tags: Allows you to create a new Tag, or add a Tag to all of the People being imported.
 Tags can then be used during the Send process to send targeted communications to that group of employees only (see Apply Tags to your People for more info).

 Audiences: Allows you to apply an Audience to the group of employees you are importing, see (Adding People to an Audience).
 Audiences can be used to control access to certain Folders (see Control Access to Email Folders with Audiences for more info).

 Note: You must set an Audience for the People, in order to send to them.
 Leaving Audiences blank will render the employees inactive upon import.

-Note: It's important to View the Results of your People Import to ensure that all employees were imported/updated as planned (those not imported may be missing an email address).
+Note: It's important to View the Results of your People Import for a deeper look at your import, to ensure that all employees were imported/updated as planned (those not imported may be missing an email address).